Track lighting: Tracks

 Typical systems have line voltage running through a recessed track.
 The track may have more than one live conductor, so that multiple switched circuits can be used to control different fittings on the same track.
 Installers will place the tab of the connector on the fixture to one side or the other when attaching it to the track.

+Many systems now use a single live wire and then use digital control interfaces such as DALI to control the fittings.
+This means that each fitting can be independently controlled even with a single live conductor.

 Lamps

 Track lighting is usually combined with directional lamps with reflectors, such as spotlights.
 These lamps can run under either mains voltage or a lower (often 12 V) voltage.

 It is common to see line-voltage tracks with low-voltage fixtures.
 For these, each fixture requires a small built-in transformer to operate it.
 Alternatively, more modern systems are available with low voltage (10, 12, or 24 volts) running through the track, which is in itself decorative.
 In this case, the fixture may clamp onto a track made of two metal strips separated with an insulating strip.
 Two-circuit configurations are rare in such systems.
 The track is powered by a transformer which converts the high voltage into low voltage.
 There are magnetic and electronic transformers.

 For all low-voltage fixtures or systems a special dimmer (if used) is required, as standard dimmers cause flickering because of the interaction with the transformers' load characteristics: magnetic transformers are inductive, while electronic ones are capacitive.
 The dimmers control the mains input to the transformers.